 Eugene’s community safety services are currently funded by the one-time bridge funding that Council approved for January 2019 through June 2020.
-The payroll tax is intended to provide a long-term funding solution from July 2020 moving forward.
+The payroll tax is intended to provide a long-term funding solution.
 Per the Payroll Tax Ordinance, no tax shall be owed on wages earned prior to July 1, 2020.

 The Community Safety payroll tax will not begin until after June 2020.

 The first step will be to write the administrative rules that will provide the more detailed instructions for how the tax will be administered and collected.
 City staff will be working with the administrative agency that will collect the tax to draft those rules.